PHANTOM0122/Sphere-cloud/README.md

 @InProceedings{moon2024sphere,
-    author    = {Moon, Heejoon and Lee, Jongwoo and Kim, Jeonggon and Hong, Je Hyeong}, title     = {Depth-guided Privacy-Preserving Visual Localization Using 3D Sphere Clouds}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (BMVC)}, year      = {2024},
+    author    = {Moon, Heejoon and Lee, Jongwoo and Kim, Jeonggon and Hong, Je Hyeong}, title     = {Depth-guided Privacy-Preserving Visual Localization Using 3D Sphere Clouds}, booktitle = {Proceedings of the British Machine Vision Conference (BMVC)}, year      = {2024},
 }
 ```

 ## License
-A patent application for the Raycloud algorithm and the relevant software has been submitted and is under review for registration(PCT).
+A patent application for the Spherecloud algorithm and the relevant software has been submitted and is under review for registration(PCT).
-Raycloud is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.
+Spherecloud is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.
 [PoseLib](https://github.com/vlarsson/PoseLib) is licensed under the BSD 3-Clause license.